Best Official England Football Songs

 When a new England football song comes out it is clear that a major tournament is coming up soon.
 The action on the pitch might soon end in heartbreak again but the music provided for the occasion usually helps to make it even more memorable.

-There have been several poor songs from England squads over the years but the following are some of the best ones that inspired us to dream of victory for a few weeks.
+There have been several poor songs from England squads over the years but the following are some of the best ones that inspired us to dream of victory for a few weeks and place some bets with ladbrokes promo code.

 World in Motion – England 1990 Squad and New Order